Rakudajin/RepData_PeerAssessment1/PA1_template.md

 ```

 ## Imputing missing values
 Replacing NAs with the average value for the time interval.
-No changed is averages observed.
+No changed in averages observed.

 ```r
 number_of_missings = sum(is.na(activity$steps))